csoeller/PYME-test-env/README.md

 ## Issues

-We are currently not checking the success of some of the commands properly.
+- We are currently not checking the success of some of the commands properly.
 This makes debugging issues a little harder and we will consider making this more robust over time if we find the actual usage of this (somewhat experimental) project warrants it.
+- We are using the `base` environment to run the installs from.
+One can argue with this as it may be preferable to leave `base` untouched and we currently install a few packages, such as `pyyaml`, `git` and possibly more in future.
+It should be possible to make a specific environment for `PYME-test-env` with a hardcoded name and install all dependencies into it.
+This way scripts can check for the name etc and we can keep a pristine `base` but not sure how important a pristine `base` really is.

-The clean-up script `remove-test-environment.py` docs should be improved.
+- The clean-up script `remove-test-environment.py` docs should be improved.
-The add-on install script `mk_extra_stuff.py` docs should be improved.
+- The add-on install script `mk_extra_stuff.py` docs should be improved.